American Hunger Heroes: John F. Kennedy

 In his earliest days in the White House, President John F. Kennedy recognized the importance of solving hunger abroad as well as at home.

 “This vast world-wide shortage of food is one of the major obstacles to world peace,” Kennedy proclaimed in 1960, during his presidential campaign.
 He also stated that, “Only America has too much food in a hungry world.”

-Sure enough, as soon as he assumed office as President in January, 1961, he got to work.
+Sure enough, as soon as he assumed office as president in January, 1961, he got to work.
 Kennedy expanded the Agricultural Trade Development and Assistance Act, a 1954 law that “laid the basis for a permanent expansion of our exports of agricultural products with lasting benefits to ourselves and peoples of other lands.”

-“Food is strength, and food is peace, and food is freedom,” Kennedy said, “and food is a helping hand to people around the world whose good will and friendship we want,”
+“Food is strength, and food is peace, and food is freedom,” Kennedy said, “and food is a helping hand to people around the world whose good will and friendship we want.”

-That same year, under his leadership, the United Nations World Food Programme was founded was founded to feed the most vulnerable families across the globe.
+That same year, under his leadership, the United Nations World Food Programme (WFP) was founded was founded to feed the most vulnerable families across the globe.
 Decades later, it’s still feeding millions of people in desperate need.